Troubleshooting authenticity issues

 $ sq network keyserver publish --cert=$FINGERPRINT

-In case you tried to encrypt with a certificate from someone else, you could search for new valid certificate:
+If you tried to encrypt with someone else's expired certificate, you could search for a new valid certificate for that fingerprint:

 $ sq network search $FINGERPRINT

-If a certificate is revoked, it is suggested to first have a look into the revocation certificate message, which will in the best case announce a follow-up certificate including a fingerprint.
-If so, you could search for this specific certificate:
+If a certificate has been revoked, first have a look at the revocation certificate message, which will (in the best case) include a reason for the revocation along with a follow-up certificate including a fingerprint.
+If so, you could then search for this specific certificate:

 $ sq network search $FINGERPRINT

-If there was no announcement, you could still search for a new certificate using for example an email address, keeping in mind that there might be included false results:
+If there was no announcement, you could still search for a new certificate using, for example, an email address, keeping in mind that the search results might include false or inauthentic results:

 $ sq network search alice@example.org